yifanwu2828/Guided-Cost-Learning/SimplePybulletEnv/README.md

 Reading documentation will be crucial in becoming comfortable with PyBullet.

 ## Hello PyBullet
 A physics simulation is established by calling p.connect().
-With p.GUI, a new window will be created for visualization and debugging purpose.
-Alternatively, p.DIRECT provides the fastest connection without visulization.
+With p.GUI, a new window will be created for visualization and debugging purposes.
+Alternatively, p.DIRECT provides the fastest connection without visualization.

 Both GUI and DIRECT connections will execute the physics simulation and rendering in the same process as PyBullet.